Click to Rate and Give Feedback

 Use the RoleDefinitions property of the SPWeb class to get the collection of role definitions for a Web site.
 Use an indexer to return a single item from the collection.
 For example, if the collection is assigned to a variable named collRoleDefinitions, use collRoleDefinitions[index] in C#, or collRoleDefinitions(index) in Visual Basic, where index is either the index number of the item in the collection or a string that contains the name of the role definition.

-There is not a method to retrieve user role assignments on a Windows SharePoint Services list object.
+There is not a method to retrieve user role assignments on a SharePoint Foundation list object.
 However, the code below allows you to retrieve this list.

 private void AddListRoleAssignmentNodes(SPList objList)